 AISI Publishes New Cold-Formed Steel Research Report

-RP 22-02 resulted from AISI’s Small Project/Fellowship Program, which identifies and provides funding for research projects that will significantly impact the reliability, performance and cost-competitiveness of cold-formed steel in construction.
+He noted that RP23-01 is the result of a project selected through AISI’s Small Project/Fellowship Program, which identifies and provides funding for research projects that will significantly impact the reliability, performance and cost-competitiveness of cold-formed steel in construction.
 The research is conducted by project teams which include a student, an academic advisor from the student’s academic institution and an industry advisor.
-The research for RP 22-02 was conducted at Johns Hopkins University with industry input from MBMA, Nucor Buildings Group and Jensen Hughes.
+The project team for RP23-01 included Chu Ding, Ph.D. and Professor Benjamin Schafer, Ph.D. from Johns Hopkins University.

 AISI serves as the voice of the American steel industry in the public policy arena and advances the case for steel in the marketplace as the preferred material of choice.
 AISI’s membership is comprised of integrated and electric arc furnace steelmakers, and associate members who are suppliers to or customers of the steel industry.
-For more news about steel and its applications, view AISI’s website at www.steel.org and www.buildusingsteel.org.
-Follow AISI on Facebook, LinkedIn, Twitter (@AISISteel, @BuildUsingSteel) or Instagram.
+For more news about steel and its applications, view AISI’s websites at www.steel.org and www.buildusingsteel.org.
+Follow AISI on Facebook, LinkedIn, Twitter (@AISISteel), @BuildUsingSteel or Instagram.